 How many times have you thought about what truly matters most to you?
 Or what fuels your drive, or what guides your decisions above all else?
 There is a good chance that you have never thought deeply about your response to any of these questions.
 That makes the Stanford GSB’s main essay prompt—What matters most …

-Columbia Business School (CBS) asks three required essay questions as part of its application process.
-Through your essay responses, the school hopes to better understand your career goals, your rationale for wanting to pursue your MBA at CBS specifically, and who are you personally.
-We at Gatehouse appreciate the range of essay topics as it …
+Columbia Business School (CBS) requires three essays and two short answers as part of its application.
+Through your essays, the school hopes to better understand your experiences and career goals, as well as your rationale for wanting to pursue your MBA at CBS specifically.
+We at Gatehouse appreciate the program’s range of essay topics, because the variety …

 When you hear “Wharton School of the University of Pennsylvania,” the first thought that pops into your head might be “Finance!”—and understandably so, given the Wharton MBA program has been a leading institution in the subject of finance since the school was founded in 1881.
 But what you may not realize is how much of …